ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 """""""""""""""""""

-Your memory settings should be copied along with :file:`etc/grid/config.xml`, but you can check the current settings by running :omerocmd:`admin jvmcfg`.
+Your memory settings should be copied along with :file:`etc/grid/config.xml`, but you can check the current settings by running :program:`omero admin jvmcfg`.
 See :ref:`jvm_memory_settings` for more information.

 Update your OMERO.web server configuration